yoshidaark/SimpleBankingApplication/README.txt

-Make sure to put the folder in the User Folder\source\repos
+Make sure to put the folder in the User Folder\source\repos Change the public static string conn to your local server.

 The file can be run through .exe and has .dll (no need to open visual studio) go to source\repos\SimpleBankingApplication\SimpleBankingApplication\